christianandredietrich/iOS-SDK/properties.md

 ### NXPropertySetToSkipBFrame

-If set totrue, unconditionally skips all B-frames without decoding them.
+If set to true, unconditionally skips all B-frames without decoding them.

 - Type: boolean
 - Default: 0